F5Networks/f5-azure-arm-templates/supported/standalone/3nic/README.md

-# Deploying the BIG-IP VE in Azure - 3 NIC(Traditional Deployment)
+# Deploying the BIG-IP VE in Azure - 3 NIC (Traditional Deployment)

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

 This solution uses an ARM template to launch a 3-NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard "on-premise-like" cloud design where the compute instance of F5 is running with a management interface, a front-end application traffic (Virtual Server) interface, and back-end application interface.

-This template is a result of Azure now supporting multiple public IP addresses to multiple private IP addresses per NIC.
+This template is a result of Azure adding support for multiple public/private IP addresses for each NIC.
 This template also has the ability to create specify additional Public/Private IP addresses for the external "application" NIC to be used for passing traffic to virtual servers in a more traditional fashion.

 You can choose to deploy the BIG-IP VE with your own F5 BIG-IP license (BYOL), or use Pay as You Go (PAYG) licensing.